joarreola/ETAMessages/README.md

       setLocation() method.
     - Check self.myEta and self.etaOriginal for nil values.
     - Remove pre-comments code.
+    - Add support to instantiate PseudoNotificationsViewController on ETA == 0.

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and